toolness/abasic/README.md

 At the moment, actually using it takes a bit of work:

-1. In the terminal, run the LSP server with `cargo run -p abasic-lsp`.
+1. In the terminal, run the LSP server with `cargo run -p abasic-lsp -- --listen`.

 2. In VSCode, open the root of the repository and press F5.